Full circle

 This wasn’t always the case.
 External factors incited these actions, and I just kept them as a way to control any potential chaos that might arise.

 Getting fully dressed was because, when we first moved into our building on a below-the-19th-floor level, the fire alarm went off constantly.
-(Our building splits its alarm system based on whether there’s an issue on floor 18 or below, or above the 19th floor.
+(Our building splits its alarm system based on whether there’s an issue on floor 18 and below, and above the 19th floor.
 For some reason, the alarm goes off below the 19th often.
 There’s no intentional-that-I-can-tell hierarchy in the building.
-Higher floors don’t mean “better tenants” or even wealthier tenants (all the time)—it’s a sort of “luck of the draw” situation based on unit availability within the timeframe you need to move.
+Higher floors don’t mean “better tenants”—in some cases, it’s a sort of “luck of the draw” situation based on unit availability within the timeframe you need to move, although higher floors do tend to cost more.

 I’m only 5’4”, but I’m a big woman who's built like a curvy linebacker.
 My oldest noted that my physique is intimidating, and maybe I “just scare people.”
 Heck, literally just a moment ago, Brian teasingly grabbed my lax upper arm and said, “My god!
 Your arm is like my calf!”
-(His legs are solid muscle.)
+His legs are solid muscle.
+(It’s genetic.)

-The housework clothes only made me look like I may randomly tackle someone out of the blue.
-(Probably because it had exposed shoulders.
+The housework clothes only made me look more so like I may randomly tackle someone out of the blue, probably because it had exposed shoulders.
 On the daily, I wear black bolero crops with three-quarter sleeves which significantly reduce how broad I appear.
-So, I assume it also makes me seem less physically threatening.)
+So, I assume it also makes me seem less physically threatening.

 Learning that my sturdy build is terrifying didn’t help my complex, though….